-- Interview with Faith Wilding for catalog/book by Intellect Publishers (Forthcoming)
+- Interview with Faith Wilding for catalog/book edited by Shannon Stratton (Intellect Books)

-- “Be The Touch You Want To Feel: Prefiguring intimacy in a time of deformed social relations” for UPRISING catalog on the work of Nicole Garneau (Forthcoming)
+- “Be The Touch You Want To Feel: Prefiguring intimacy in a time of deformed social relations” for UPRISING catalog on the work of Nicole Garneau (Intellect Books)

-- Organize Your Own catalog essay (Sobersove Press) (Download PDF)
+- Organize Your Own catalog essay (Soberscove Press) (Download PDF)

 - “Artists imagining the city: Activist art about housing issues in Chicago at the start of the twenty-first century” for Art and the Public Sphere journal [London, UK].
 (Download PDF).